Soosay86/OfficeDocs-DeployOffice/microsoft-365-apps/best-practices/microsoft-365-change-guide.md

 - **Maximize Change**: The Maximize Change strategy is most applicable to small- or medium-sized businesses that seek to optimize user productivity, and that operate without compliance or regulatory requirements.

 - **Allow Most Restricting High Impact**: The Allow Most Restricting High Impact category is the strategy that we recommend you target, especially if your organization operates in a regulated environment, or if you have strict security requirements (like in the financial services, healthcare, and aerospace industries).
-The case for implementing a risk-based approach for evaluating changes is supported by the NPS data in Figure 1.

 - **Restrict All Change**: Microsoft recommends customers be deliberate when disabling changes and avoid leaving all changes disabled by default.
 Focus on making risk-based decisions—evaluate only high-impact changes while allowing most updates to proceed with minimal review.
 Using change impact levels [change classification and notification](#change-classification-and-notification) and staying informed about upcoming updates [sources of change information](#sources-of-change-information) helps organizations decide which changes need attention.
 An overly restrictive strategy is burdensome and limits user empowerment and cloud innovation.

 *Figure 2*

 :::image type="content" source="./media/microsoft-365-change-guide/maximum-change-strategy.png" alt-text="A screenshot of the Maximum Change Strategy diagram.":::

 ### Consuming and managing change – Message center and Planner